Neysa McMein

 Neysa Moran McMein (born Marjorie Frances McMein; January 24, 1888 – May 12, 1949) was an American illustrator and portrait painter who studied at The School of The Art Institute of Chicago and Art Students League of New York.
 She began her career as an illustrator and during World War I, she traveled across France entertaining military troops with Anita P. Wilcox and Jane Bulley and made posters to support the war effort.
 She was made an honorary non-commissioned officer in the United States Marine Corps for her contributions to the war effort.

 McMein was a successful illustrator of magazine covers, advertisements, and magazine articles for national publications, like McClure's, McCall's, The Saturday Evening Post, and Collier's.
 McMein created the portrait of a fictional housewife "Betty Crocker" for General Mills.
 She was also a successful portrait painter who painted the portraits of presidents, actors, and writers.

-Algonquin Round Table members were entertained at her West 57th Street studio, where she was known for her active parties.
+McMein entertained members of the Algonquin Round Table at her West 57th Street studio, where she was known for her active parties.
 Life magazine wrote an article about adult party games, which featured stories about McMein's parties.
 She had an open marriage to John G. Baragwanath, during which she had affairs with Charlie Chaplin and George Abbott.
 Baragwanath described their marriage as a successful one based upon a deep friendship.

 She was inducted into the Society of Illustrators' Hall of Fame in 1984, 35 years after her death.
 McMein was one of 20 Society of Illustrators' artists to have their work published on a United States Postal Service Collectible Stamp sheet in 2001.

 Early life and education

-Marjorie Frances McMein was born in Quincy, Illinois on January 24, 1888.
+Marjorie Frances McMein was born in Quincy, Illinois, on January 24, 1888.
 She was the daughter of Harry Moran and Isabelle Parker McMein.
-Harry McMein was a reporter before he worked for the McMein Publishing Company, a family business.
+Harry Moran was a reporter before he worked for the McMein Publishing Company, a family business.
 Due to his alcoholism, his relationship with his wife was strained.

 McMein had musical, acting, and artistic talent.
 After graduating with honors in 1907 from the Quincy High School, she attended The School of the Art Institute of Chicago.
 McMein worked at a large millinery firm, where she became lead designer.
 In 1911 or 1913, she went to New York City and after a brief stint as an actress in several of Paul Armstrong's plays, she turned to commercial art.
 On the advice of a numerologist, she adopted the name Neysa.
 John Baragwanath, her husband, stated that she chose the name Neysa after meeting one of Homer Davenport's fillies at his stables.
 Whatever the original impetus for the change, McMein thought that the name Neysa "had a commercial value" above that of her birth name.
 McMein studied at the Art Students League of New York in 1914.